Queen pulls out of engagements after falling ill with chest infection

 “She apologises to all those who may be inconvenienced or disappointed as a result.”

-The Duchess of Gloucester has stepped in to attend the annual opening of the Field of Remembrance at Westminster Abbey on Thursday on the Queen’s behalf.
+The Duchess of Gloucester has stepped in to attend the Field of Remembrance event on the Queen’s behalf.

 Camilla has also pulled out of attending the Buckingham Palace reception for Olympic and Paralympic athletes hosted by the King the same evening.